We’ve all heard it: “It’s just a habit.”

 Why This Distinction Matters

-What role did alcohol play in my life?
+- What role did alcohol play in my life?

-What need was it filling?
+- What need was it filling?

-What was I trying to cope with, avoid, or escape?
+- What was I trying to cope with, avoid, or escape?

-Until we name those things, the urge doesn’t go away—it just hides.
+Until we name those things, the urge doesn’t go away.
+It just hides.

 Understanding that alcohol changes how we function gives us permission to go deeper.
-To stop expecting willpower to fix a chemical and emotional loop.
-To take a more compassionate, strategic approach to change.

 The Danger of Oversimplifying